-- B. Encouraging the deployment of reliable, affordable, and redundant connectivity with built-in redundancy for critical infrastructure; - C. Valuing, identifying, protecting, and responsibly managing the County's natural and cultural resources to minimize impact and protect our air, soil, open spaces, watersheds, water supply, and other ecosystem services; - D. Ensuring land use is suitable for and compatible with the environmental characteristics of the site: - E. Preparing for wildfires, floods, and other natural disasters, and helping residents and businesses prepare themselves to be resilient to such events; and - F. Ensuring that adequate public and/ or private facilities and services are provided and maintained concurrent with development.
+- A. Encouraging safe, affordable, and reliable infrastructure, connectivity, and services, compatible with rural activities and needs; - B. Encouraging the deployment of reliable, affordable, and redundant connectivity with builtin redundancy for critical infrastructure; - C. Valuing, identifying, protecting, and responsibly managing the County's natural and cultural resources to minimize impact and protect our air, soil, open spaces, watersheds, water supply, and other ecosystem services; - D. Ensuring land use is suitable for and compatible with the environmental characteristics of the site; - E. Preparing for wildfires, floods, and other natural disasters, and helping residents and businesses prepare themselves to be resilient to such events; and - F. Ensuring that adequate public and/ or private facilities and services are provided and maintained concurrent with development.